shril/thanosdb/docs/source/index.rst

 ====================

 Welcome to ThanosDb, a lightweight, fast and compact database based on msgpack module.
+This project is inspired by redis.
+It is licensed with the MIT License.
 Github_.

 >>> from thanosdb import thanosdb